tarunkolla/FISH-Language/README.md

   <details>
  <summary>Boolean</summary>
    <p>
-    Fish supports boolean types and can be intialized as:
+    Fish supports boolean types and can be initialized as:

    ```
    $f